ujihisa/copier/README.md

     $ gem install copier

-will be available soon later.

-## usage
+## Usage

     require 'copier'
     Copier('text')

-run the code and then you can paste `text` by Cmd-v on Mac OS X, Ctrl-v on Windows, and as well on other platforms.
+Run the code to copier copys to clipboard and then you can paste `text` by Cmd-V on Mac OS X, Ctrl-V on Windows, and as well on other platforms.

-## development
+## Development

-issues
+### Issues

-* no windows support yet
+* No windows support yet
-* no GNOME support yet
+* No GNOME support yet
 * no KDE support yet